SmitsB/II-Ambient-Intelligence/Source Code/Raspberry Pi 3/README.md

 Follow the instructions: https://eclipse.org/paho/clients/c/

 4) Copy the files:
 Copy our files to your machine, you'll need to change the path in some scripts to make them work.
+Make sure to check everything!

 5) Setup cron
 setup a cron task to start the camera script and the sensor script using the files from autoLaunch (sensor script can be called every minute or started once, depending on your preferences)

-code:
 ```bash
 @reboot sh /home/pi/autoLaunch/launchCameraScript.sh
 @reboot sh /home/pi/autoLaunch/launchSensorScript.sh